 The action scenes are ridiculously entertaining – and without the basic concerns for believability that most Italian action films of the period had.
 There is a demolition derby in the desert early on where the vehicles seem built with the most absurd and improbable of attachments like giant shields on the side and random spikes.
 Or the ridiculous chase through the tunnel at the climax of the film that involves a series of improbable car stunts and moves like where George Eastman manages to throw a sword that decapitates three heads in a single tossed arc.

 There are even times where Sergio Martino seems to do something that seems on the verge of actual style – like a beautiful tour around the model ruins of New York in the opening shots as one of the survivors plays trumpet.
 I mean what other Italian exploitation film can you say features a copy of Picasso’s Guernica (1937) in the background? – and discussion of it.

 Sergio Martino was a veteran director in numerous genres of the Italian exploitation industry.
-He also made the genre likes of:- the giallo Blade of the Ripper (1971), They’re Coming to Get You (1972) about Satanists, the giallo Torso/The Body Bears Traces of Carnal Violence (1973), the cannibal film Slave of the Cannibal God/Prisoner of the Cannibal God (1978), The Great Alligator (1980), Isle of the Fishmen/Screamers (1981), the occult film Murder in the Etruscan Cemetary (1982) and the giallo Mozart is a Murderer (1999), as well as wrote Devilfish/Devouring Waves/Monster Shark/Red Ocean (1984) and the killer cyborg film Hands of Steel (1986); and the action/psycho/fantasy film American Rickshaw (1989).
+He also made the genre likes of:- the giallo Blade of the Ripper (1971), They’re Coming to Get You (1972) about Satanists, the giallo Torso/The Body Bears Traces of Carnal Violence (1973), the cannibal film Slave of the Cannibal God/Prisoner of the Cannibal God (1978), The Great Alligator (1980), Isle of the Fishmen/Screamers (1981), the occult film Murder in the Etruscan Cemetary (1982) and the giallo Mozart is a Murderer (1999), as well as wrote Devilfish/Devouring Waves/Monster Shark/Red Ocean (1984); the killer cyborg film Hands of Steel (1986); and the action/psycho/fantasy film American Rickshaw (1989).